When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Between 2019 and 2021, around 1,000 households were able to benefit from a subsidised broadband connection.

-To enable further private households and businesses to access a subsidised broadband connection, an application for funding under the so-called 'grey spots' scheme was submitted in 2022.
-Further information on this ongoing project can be found in the section on the 'grey spots' scheme in the town of Bocholt.
+To enable further private households and businesses to access a subsidised broadband connection, a funding application was submitted in 2022 under the so-called 'grey spots' scheme.
+Further information on this ongoing project can be found in the section on the 'grey spots' scheme in the city of Bocholt.

 Most recently, at the start of 2024, primary schools in Bocholt received a subsidised broadband connection.
-The project was implemented in close cooperation between the City of Bocholt and stadtwerker (formerly Bocholter Energie- und Wasserversorgung GmbH).
-All schools in Bocholt now have a gigabit-capable connection, which is essential for digital connectivity in everyday school life.
+The project was implemented in close cooperation between the City of Bocholt and stadtwerker GmbH (formerly Bocholter Energie- und Wasserversorgung GmbH).
+All schools run by the City of Bocholt now have a gigabit-capable fibre-optic connection, which is essential for digital connectivity in everyday school life.

 Grey Spots Promotion in the City of Bocholt

 In areas where expansion is not commercially viable and market failure has been identified, the Federal Government and the federal states provide support through broadband funding (the Federal Gigabit Funding Programme).
-The 'Grey Spots' programme (also known as 'Light Grey Spots') is aimed at private households where a download speed of less than 100 Mbit/s is technically and reliably available.
-In addition, socio-economic priority areas - which include, in particular, businesses and agricultural holdings - are generally eligible for funding regardless of any take-up threshold, provided they are not already connected to a gigabit-capable network.
+The 'Grey Spots' programme (also known as 'Light Grey Spots') is aimed at private households where download speeds of less than 100 Mbit/s are technically reliable.
+In addition, socio-economic priority areas - which include, in particular, businesses and agricultural holdings - are generally eligible for funding regardless of any take-up threshold, provided they are not already connected to a gigabit network.

 Self-financed broadband expansion in the city of Bocholt